Over Thirty Years of Software Innovation...

 How do I enter a telephone number into TN3270 Plus?

 You cannot enter a telephone number into TN3270 Plus.
 TN3270 Plus does not support a direct dial connection to a host computer.
 TN3270 Plus connects to a host computer via TCP/IP using the Internet or an intranet as the communication link.
-As an example, SDI employees use TN3270 Plus to connect via the Internet to our IBM mainframe.
+As an example, SDI employees use TN3270 Plus to connect via the Internet to our IBM zSeries (mainframe).
 To connect:

 1. The user establishes an Internet connection through their ISP.